The map

 Bus options.

-The 77 Belmont, 76 Diversey, and 53 Pulaski all run along the boundary streets.
+The 77 Belmont, 76 Diversey, and 53 Pulaski run along the north, south, and west edges of the sale area.
 Hop off anywhere and walk in.

 -